 Dentures offer numerous different benefits.
 Here are just some of the ones that you can expect to experience after opting for dentures:

 - Supports facial muscles and prevents the appearance of sunken cheeks

 - Improves ability to annunciate words

 - Covered by most dental insurance plans

 Caring for Your Denture

 If you have a removable denture, you should take it out at night for cleaning.
-Brush the denture using a soft bristled toothbrush.
+Brush the denture using a soft-bristled toothbrush.
 Then, store your denture in water or cleaning fluid overnight.
 If you have healthy teeth remaining, you should continue to brush and floss them after removing your denture and before replacing it each day.
 If you do not have any healthy teeth remaining, you can gently brush your gums to remove plaque buildup or use an antimicrobial mouth rinse.
-Patients who have fixed implant retained dentures can brush them like healthy natural teeth.
+Patients who have implant dentures can brush them like healthy natural teeth.
 You may need to use a specialized flossing tool like a water flosser to remove plaque buildup between dentures and soft tissue to avoid gum disease that can lead to dental implant failure.
 You should also visit our office twice each year for checkups and teeth cleanings.